Meet Mervan Osborne

 “I was born and raised in London, England, and I moved to New York City with my family when I was ten.
 After attending Trinity College in Hartford, Connecticut, I joined the first Teach for America corps as a teacher in Los Angeles in 1990.

 In 1994, I moved to Cambridge to teach at Buckingham Browne & Nichols School.
 In twelve years at BB&N, I taught English and drama and coached multiple sports.
 I also worked in the school’s Admissions Office, where I focused on recruiting prospective students from diverse backgrounds in Cambridge and Boston.

-Seven years ago, it was my privilege to participate in the founding of Beacon Academy.
-We’re the only school of our kind in the country – an intense ‘bridge year’ between eighth and ninth grades – and on a daily basis, we’re closing the achievement gap and expanding access to educational opportunity.
+Eight years ago, it was my privilege to participate in the founding of Beacon Academy.
+We’re the only school of our kind in the country – an intensely rigorous ‘bridge year’ between eighth and ninth grades – and on a daily basis, we’re closing the achievement gap and expanding access to educational opportunity.

 When students arrive at Beacon, they’re talented but underserved.
 By the end of their Beacon Year, they’ve made two or even three years of academic progress, and the vast majority of our students go on to thrive at highly-competitive secondary schools and colleges.
 I’m extremely proud to serve as Beacon Academy’s Associate Head of School.

-Outside of school, I serve as the Governor’s Appointee to the Massachusetts Humanities Board.
-I recently joined the Board of Directors at Concord Academy.
-And for the past 17 years, I’ve directed a summer film and drama camp for young people in Cambridge.
+Outside of school, I have served two terms as the Governor’s Appointee to the Massachusetts Humanities Board; I have been a member of the Board of Trustees at Concord Academy.
+And for 17 years until my son Moses was born a year ago, I directed a summer film and drama camp for young people in Cambridge.

 In my personal time, I love producing and reviewing films.
-I love to cook for my wife, Lucy.
+I love to cook for my wife, Lucy and my son, Moses.
 And we both love to enjoy Cambridge’s parks with Sparky, our dog.”